OuhscBbmc/REDCapR/vignettes/TroubleshootingApiCalls.md

 There are many links in the pipeline between your institution's [REDCap](http://www.project-redcap.org/) server and the API user.
 When the end result is unsuccesful, this document should help narrow the location of the possible problem.
 The first two sections will be relevant to almost any language interacting with the API.
 The remaining sections are possibly relevant only to your language (eg, Python, R, SAS, bash), or your software library ([redcap](https://github.com/jeffreyhorner/redcap) and [REDCapR](https://github.com/OuhscBbmc/REDCapR) in R and [PyCap](http://pycap.readthedocs.org/en/latest/) in Python).

 ## Server Configuration and Authorization
 This first group of checks primarily focuses on the server and the logins accounts.
-Unlike the other sections, REDCap administrator privileges are necessary for most of these checks.
+Unlike later sections, REDCap administrator privileges are necessary for most of these checks.

  1. **Does the user have an account for the *server*?**
  This can be verified in the `Browse Users` section of the server's `Control Center`.

  1. **Does the user have permissions for the specific *project*?**
  This can be verified in the `User Rights` section within the project.
 Notice that it's possible (but ultimately not useful) to have an account here, but not with the server, so don't skip the previous step.

  1. **Can the user login in normally through the interface?**
  However if the username and password aren't working, the API theoretically might still work because it uses their token instead of their password.

  1. **Has the user verified their account by responding to the automated email sent to them?**
  This can be verified in the `Browse Users` section of your server's `Control Center`.
 For each email address they've entered, there should be a green 'Verified' label and icon.